-The presence of independent minority members of the corporate bodies of investee listed issuers can serve as a method of monitoring, in case that the Investment Management Company includes in its intervention procedures the possibility of interacting with such members, in accordance with that foreseen in Principle 3.
+The presence of an adequate number of independent members, including minority members, within the corporate bodies of investee listed issuers can serve as a method of monitoring, in case that the Investment Management Company forsees intervention procedures, in accordance with what established in Principle 3.

-In the context of monitoring activities, investee listed issuers and their consultants must ensure that any information that could compromise the ability to trade the shares of such issuers is not communicated to the Investment Management Companies without prior consent.
+In the context of monitoring activities, the Investment Management Company requests the investee listed issuers and their consultants to ensure that any information that could compromise the ability to trade the shares of such issuers is not communicated without prior consent.